 A condition common amongst many breeds, where the ball and socket joint of the hip is not properly formed, leading to pain and difficulty walking.
 The Kennel Club/BVA operate a scheme whereby dogs are x-rayed and scored for the degree of displasia of the joint, the lower the score the better.
 The breed average for each breed of dog will vary, and at the time of writing the breed average for the FL is 12.
 The Kennel Club advises breeding from dogs with lower than the breed average.
 However it should be noted that HD is not a simple inherited condition, other factors such as feeding, exercise and unknown damage may play a part in the development of the condition.

-Pompe’s Disease has been reported in three litters in Finland, it is a severe storage disease – see below which usually results in early euthanasia of an affected animal.
+GSD II/Pompe’s Disease Pompe’s Disease was reported in three litters in Finland, it is a severe storage disease, which usually results in early euthanasia of an affected animal.
 Following quick action in Finland and a genetic investigation the genes responsible have been identified and a diagnostic test is now available, requiring a simple buccal (mouth) swab.

 The following detail is taken from the Genoscoper site: